Deep Dish Swift - Day 3

 Server-Side Swift And GraphQL: A Match Made in Heaven or Hell?

 Ellen talked about Server-Side Swift And GraphQL.
-I really liked how she started with her intense dislike for complicated technological descriptions that can be expressed in a more inclusive way, and then held true to that by explaining what a server is, in a basic (perhaps a bit too basic) and approachable way.
+I really liked how she started with her intense dislike for complicated technological descriptions that can be expressed in a more inclusive way, and then held true by explaining what a server is, in a basic and fun way.

 Zach Brass